pattobrien/dart3_node_interop/README.md

 - [x] create a JS interop type that represents the (built-in) console log
 - [x] verify platform agnostic type (e.g. `console`) can be run from browser.
 - [x] create a Node.JS interop type that only exists via an import (e.g. `fs`)
+- [ ] a callback Dart function that is able to be triggered via another script
+- [ ] use interop types from a npm package (e.g. `vscode`)
 - [ ] create a Browser JS interop type, and verify it doesn't work using node

 ### Enhancements

+- [ ] can we use the debugger (e.g. for setting breakpoints)? will breakpoints show on dart code, not the js code?
 - [ ] can the `node.js` preamble be programatically added to existing `build_web_compilers`? (see: https://github.com/dart-lang/build/tree/82889aea57247a32b327f4e51e5c42f4b70fb230/build_web_compilers#manual-usage)
 - [ ] can we get intellisense to work on generated code (possibly using `jsconfig.json`)? this would help debug issues at compile time, rather than run time
 - [ ] build Dart extension type definitions from ts declaration files